freesewing/freesewing/markdown/dev/reference/settings/complete/en.md

 ---

 The `complete` setting controls the level of detail that is included on a pattern.
-Set `complete` to `false` to limiting the level of detail on the pattern.
-This has different uses, such as generating patterns to be cut out with a laser cutter.
+Set `complete` to `false` to limit the level of detail on the pattern.
+This has different use cases, such as generating patterns to be cut out with a laser cutter.

 ## Signature